Home/Nutritional Comparison

 Rich in dietary fiber, dehydrated peaches can aid in digestion and promote gut health.

-They contain antioxidants that help combat oxidative stress and may reduce the risk of chronic diseases.
+High in antioxidants, they help combat oxidative stress and may reduce the risk of chronic diseases.

 American Bladdernut

-The American Bladdernut is a deciduous shrub native to North America, known for its unique bladder-like fruit and medicinal properties.
+The American Bladdernut is a deciduous shrub native to North America, known for its unique bladder-like fruits and medicinal properties.
 It is rich in vitamins and minerals, making it a valuable addition to a balanced diet.